forcedotcom/salesforcedx-vscode/docs/articles/troubleshooting/general.md

 ## Other Resources

-For Apex Debugger troubleshooting information, see this wiki’s [Apex Debugger](https://github.com/forcedotcom/salesforcedx-vscode/wiki/Apex-Debugger) page.
+For Apex Debugger troubleshooting information, [Apex Interactive Debugger](../apex/interactive-debugger).

-For information on troubleshooting issues with code smartness for the Apex language, see this wiki’s [Apex Language Server](https://github.com/forcedotcom/salesforcedx-vscode/wiki/Apex-Language-Server) page.

 For general information about VS Code, see the [Visual Studio Code docs](https://code.visualstudio.com/docs).